Jahia/html-filtering/README.md

     - Installed automatically by the module
     - Not recommended to modify as it will be reinstalled with each module update

 If a configuration file is invalid or contains incorrect values, it will not be loaded, and the system will fall back to the next configuration in the priority chain.
-Error logs will indicate which configuration was not loaded and why.
+Error logs will indicate which configuration file was not loaded and why.

 ### Configuration Structure